 Best-in-class salespeople know the importance of digging deep in discovery.
-Earning the right to ask your prospect the tough questions demands you build business acumen.
+Earning the right to ask your prospect the tough questions, demands you build business acumen.
 If you want to find the business issue with the largest impact, you need to be able to execute an effective discovery process that enables you to drill down on a business issue and demonstrate your own positive business intent.
-This article covers, “The Best Way to Ask Tough Questions in the Sales Discovery Process”.
-Review it for tips you can use to get your prospects to trust that you’re working with them to reach their business goals.
+Here are a few resources you can use to improve your ability to get your prospects to trust that you’re working with them to reach their business goals.

 Effective discovery and trap-setting questions can help you lay the groundwork for a value-based sales conversation.
 However, we often find that many salespeople are confused by trap-setting questions.
 Trap-setting questions are nothing but discovery questions meant to demonstrate weaknesses in your competition.
 The power of them lies in the answer.
-This article on “How to Ask the Right Questions in Your Sales Conversation” can help you understand how to leverage both trap-setting and discovery questions to your advantage as you work to instill value in your deals.
+Here are some resources on using trap-setting questions to your advantage as you work to instill value in your deals.

 7. Always Play Back Your Sales Discovery Conversations

 A key part to successful discovery is the salesperson’s ability to articulate what they learned in discovery back to the customer.
 We call it playing back “What We Heard”.
-In this podcast, “Playing Back Your Sales Discovery Sessions”, John Kaplan runs through best practices for using this information to your advantage, including how to deal with sounding too repetitive or negative.
+Here are best practices for using this information to your advantage and in a way that will help you avoid sounding too repetitive or negative.